GToad/Android_Inline_Hook_Arm_Example/README.md

 This is the example of my [Android Inline Hook Project](https://github.com/GToad/Android_Inline_Hook.git) in arm mode.
+So I will only update that repo.

 The target APP is `arm32-example.apk` and our .so file has already been compiled in `/libs/armeabi-v7a/libInlineArmHook.so`.